Got Questions? We’ve Got Answers!

 - Collect: Using a commonly available swab, collect the biological material of interest

 Transport: The iSWAB sample can be transported at room temperature using standard postal mailing services.
 Every iSWAB sample has a unique barcode to maintain chain of custody.
-The iSWAB device temperature range for long term storage is -80°C to 65°C.
+The iSWAB tube temperature range for long term storage is -80°C to 65°C.

 - Human gDNA: iSWAB-DNA, iSWAB-ID, iSWAB-Discovery